Shivam38391/Simple-Todoweb-app/README.md

 python manage.py runserver
 ```

-challenge I face Making this project is JavaScript , homestly I've a very less experienced with JavaScript and overcome problems with the help of google, youtube and chatgpt
+challenge I face Making this project is JavaScript , honestly I've a very less experienced with JavaScript and to overcome this problem, i took the help of google, youtube and chatgpt